lee-man/movenet-pytorch/README.md

 ### Movenet deployment

 Google releases an Android [demo](https://github.com/tensorflow/examples/tree/master/lite/examples/pose_estimation/android) for Tensorflow Lite Pose estimation application.
 Movenet is included in this demo.
-In order to compare the speed of my own implementation with the original one during the inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.
+In order to compare the speed of my own implementation with the original one during the inference phase, I tried to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.
+However, there're many issues during the conversion.

-**Update**: The great work [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) solves the above problems!
+**Update**: The great work [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) solves all problems!
 Thanks for their help!!!
 Now the PyTorch model can be directly converted into TFLite model.
+Check [export.py](export.py).

 ### 3D Pose Estimation